Berlin’s new cultural heart

 • The unique building hosts an exhibition with vivid scenarios, an interactive hands-on laboratory, and an event forum as a place of dialogue all under one roof.
 It offers space for exciting discussions, debate, exploration, creative workshops and visionary ideas.

-• In spring 2018 The Futurium will host first temporary exhibitions, before opening up to visitors for good in spring 2019.
+• In spring 2018 The Futurium will host first temporary exhibitions, before opening up to visitors for good in September 2019.

 Ende 2018: James-Simon-Galerie